We know you need flexibility in your work, and that’s why you can access the Law School network from your home or on the road, anywhere, anytime.

 You can securely download the contents of your network drives by using any web browser, or upload files from a remote computer to the Law School network file system.
 To use this service, log in using your Law School username and password.

 To access your networked files, please visit http://remote.law.columbia.edu and enter your Law School username and password.
 You will then see the contents of your H: drive.
 The folder named Groups will give you access to your G: drive.
 If you prefer or need other ways to access files remotely, please contact the helpdesk.

 The web interface is intuitive; however, if you would like to learn more about this service please click on the help button on the menu bar or contact the helpdesk.

-FTP (File Transfer Protocol) can be used to transfer a copy of a file from a remote computer (for example, the Columbia Law School Network) to a local computer (for example, your home PC).
-Similarly, you may use FTP to transfer a copy of a file from your home computer to the Law School network.
+SFTP (Secure File Transfer Protocol) can be used to transfer a copy of a file from a remote computer (for example, the Columbia Law School Network) to a local computer (for example, your home PC).
+Similarly, you may use SFTP to transfer a copy of a file from your home computer to the Law School network.
 This service is particularly useful for files that are too large to email, and is offered so that faculty and administrators can securely transfer files to and from home.